Neville Southall: Everton

 Southall was bought by Everton manager Howard Kendall for £150,000 in the summer of 1981.
-To win a first team place he had to compete with Jim McDonagh (a Gordon Lee signing who would soon leave the club), Jim Arnold (also a new signing), and Martin Hodge (who was injured throughout his time at Everton).
-He made his debut in a 2–1 win over Ipswich Town in October, after Arnold picked up an injury.
-He returned to the first team in December, and he kept a clean sheet against Aston Villa and remained an ever-present throughout the rest of the 1981–82 season.
+To win a first-team place he had to compete with Jim McDonagh (a Gordon Lee signing who would soon leave the club), Jim Arnold (also a new signing), and Martin Hodge (who was injured throughout his time at Everton).
+He made his debut in a 2–1 win over Ipswich Town in October after Arnold picked up an injury.
+He returned to the first-team in December, and he kept a clean sheet against Aston Villa and remained an ever-present throughout the rest of the 1981–82 season.

 Kendall described Southall as the best goalkeeper in the First Division "outside the big three" of Ray Clemence, Peter Shilton and Joe Corrigan.
 However, he began to suffer from ulcerated toes, which gave him severely swollen feet and caused him pain and discomfort throughout matches.
 On 6 November 1982, he conceded five goals in a 5–0 defeat to Mersey rivals Liverpool at Goodison Park.
 Kendall then dropped Southall as part of a shake-up at the club.
 He spent January and February on loan at John McGrath's Port Vale, and played nine Fourth Division games.
-McGrath was impressed and tried to take Southall to Vale Park on a permanent basis, but was rebuffed by Kendall.
-Back at Everton he played the last four games of the 1982–83 season after Arnold picked up an injury.
+McGrath was impressed and tried to take Southall to Vale Park permanently, but was rebuffed by Kendall.
+Back at Everton, he played the last four games of the 1982–83 season after Arnold picked up an injury.

-Arnold was the preferred choice in goal at the start of the 1983–84 season, before Southall was recalled on 1 October against Notts County.
-Everton had a poor start to the league campaign, but excelled in cup competitions, reaching the final of both the League Cup and the FA Cup.
+Arnold was the preferred choice in goal at the start of the 1983–84 season before Southall was recalled on 1 October against Notts County.
+Everton had a poor start to the league campaign but excelled in cup competitions, reaching the final of both the League Cup and the FA Cup.
 Southall's first appearance at Wembley was in the League Cup final against Liverpool, and he kept a clean sheet in a goalless draw.
 The replay was held at Maine Road, and Liverpool won the tie 1–0 with a Graeme Souness goal.
-He was rarely called into action in the 1984 FA Cup Final, and kept a clean sheet as Everton claimed the trophy with a 2–0 victory over Watford.
+He was rarely called into action in the 1984 FA Cup final and kept a clean sheet as Everton claimed the trophy with a 2–0 victory over Watford.